Skin Cancer Prevention

 - Remain in the shade, especially during peak UV exposure hours

-During a consultation with Dr. Glenn Goldberg, you can learn about more ways to protect yourself from UV radiation.
+During a consultation with Dr. Glenn Goldberg at our Laguna Beach office, you can learn about more ways to protect yourself from UV radiation.
 Dr. Goldberg and his team will educate you on self-examination of the skin and clinical signs of skin cancer.
 Self-examination is your first line of defense.
 In addition, Dr. Goldberg will discuss additional early intervention methods to address photo damaged skin and precancerous skin conditions.
 Coast Dermatology offers a variety of photo rejuvenation and sun protection products.

 Skin cancer is almost always curable if detected early.
-To learn more about how you can protect yourself from skin cancer, contact our Orange County office today at 949-499-1389.
+To learn more about how you can protect yourself from skin cancer, contact us today at 949-499-1389.